-Procedures for Medications Given at School
+Procedures for Prescription Medications

-However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form and bring the medication to the clinic.
+However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form (available by request from the clinic) and bring the medication to the clinic.
 Prescription medications must be brought in by a parent/guardian in the original prescription container and must be housed in the clinic.

-If a student must have a medication in order to attend school, the parent/guardian must fill out the administration of medication form and bring the medication to the clinic in the original container.
+If a student must have a medication in order to attend school, the parent/guardian must fill out the Administration of Medication Request Form (available by request from the clinic) and bring the medication to the clinic in the original container.
 Medication must be kept in the clinic in the original container.

 Flu Information and Preparedness Guide

-Gwinnett County Public Schools is working with the local Health Department to ensure that the school system is prepared to respond, if needed, to any public health crisis.
+Gwinnett County Public Schools works with our local Health Departments to ensure that the school system is prepared to respond, if needed, to any public health crisis.
 However, officials say that it’s important for individuals to be informed and prepared as well.

-- ready.gov – A national public service advertising campaign produced by The Advertising Council in partnership with Homeland Security.
+- Ready.gov A national public service advertising campaign produced by The Advertising Council in partnership with Homeland Security

 The American Academy of Pediatrics recommends the following treatment for children with signs of active head lice infestation: